notatestuser/en-masse/README.md

   cb("hi there, " + name);
 });
 ```

+### But what if I don't want to use Redis or TCP?

+Okay, the diagram can be a little deceiving, but you can really use anything you'd like.
+This thing has been designed so that those interfaces are merely *defaults*; supplying your
+own implementation is as easy as sending in another registry, interface or wrapper chain.

 Now let's say you'd instead like to use a SQL server as your registry: